Why you should choose to study music in Havana

 Meanwhile, there were other musical influences that played a part in the musical history of Havana and some of those originated in faraway lands such as Spain, and more recently, Jamaica, France, and the United States.
 At the same time, the music that derives from Havana still has an influence on the rest of the world.
 In particular, it is a common influencer on jazz, salsa, and nuevo flamenco.

-That being said, you can probably understand why so many travelers come to study music in Havana as this is truly one of the best places in the world to uncover the reasons, influences, and love behind each note, not to mention the incredible history of the city itself.
+That being said, you can probably understand why so many travellers come to study music in Havana as this is truly one of the best places in the world to uncover the reasons, influences, and love behind each note, not to mention the incredible history of the city itself.

 But why is Havana so popular to study music?